COSC3020/graph-representations-22dcolli-1/README.md

 suspected, charges may be filed against me without prior notice.”

 ## Note
 I did not complete this excersise last semester, so I am attempting this completely from scratch.
-I did discuss this with Lily Brongo and then referenced Ishita Patel's repository from last semester to confirm my logic before submission.
+I did discuss this with Lily Brongo and then referenced Ishita Patel's repository from last semester to confirm my logic for the code and response before submission.

 ## Answer

+The complexity depends on the vertices, with the for loops iterating for the amount of vertices each and the inner if statement making a check in constant time.
+This means that the runtime would be $\Theta(|V^2|)$.